tgezginis/tc_kimlik_no_dogrulama/README.md

 ## Kurulum

-Gemfile dosyasınıza aşağıdaki kodu ekleyin:
+Gemfile dosyasına aşağıdaki kodu ekleyin:

 ```ruby
 gem 'tc_kimlik_no_dogrulama'